lpq29743/IAN/README.md

 ## Quick Start

+- use `pip install -r requirements.txt` to install required packages
 - Create three empty folders: 'analysis' for saving analyzing results, 'logs' for saving experiment logs and 'models' for saving experiment models
 - Download the 300-dimensional pre-trained word vectors from [Glove](https://nlp.stanford.edu/projects/glove/) and save it in the 'data' folder as 'data/glove.6B.300d.txt'